swfiua/blume/doc/guide.rst

 what happens next.

 As things have progressed it has become clear that everybody already has a table: pandas, astropy, mathematica, every database query.
+So the scope of this project has expanded somewhat, to how to explore tables of data, with `matplotlib` generating all the pictures?

 As far as python is concerned, I am leaning towards tables as lists of dictionaries as the lowest common denominator.
 With the same set of keys